 Disabled Students' Contribution Group

-We need your help to find ways that can make a real difference to the lives of disabled students on and off campus.
+We need your help to explore ideas that can make a real difference to the lives of disabled students on and off campus.

-Through the Disabled Students’ Contribution Group (DSCG), you’ll be able to share your insights and ideas with staff and other students, with an opportunity to shape improvements across campus and teaching.
+The Disabled Students’ Contribution Group (DSCG) provides the opportunity for you to share your experiences and ideas with key staff members and other students, helping to shape improvements that increase inclusivity and accessibility across campus and teaching.

 Your voice is important to us, and we want to hear from as many of you as possible.
-To find out more about the Disabled Students’ Contribution Group, why not come along to one of our meetings?
+To find out more, why not come along to our next event?
+We meet several times throughout the academic year, and you can join in anytime.
+To receive updates and hear about when the next event is, use this link to sign up.

 What’s the Disabled Students’ Contribution Group?